Launch a debate. Anywhere.

 Synced speech timer

 One clock everyone sees.
-Configurable phases — 60-second hot-take to full Oxford.
+Configurable phases, from a 60-second hot-take to a full match.

 Stream + record